Vitalik on the possible future of Ethereum (Part 2): The Surge

 2.Multi-dimensional gas pricing: Setting different base fees and limits for compute, data, and storage can increase the average capacity of Ethereum L1 without increasing the maximum capacity (thereby avoiding the creation of new security risks).

-3. Reduce Gas Costs for Specific Opcodes and Precompiles - Historically, we have increased the Gas costs of certain underpriced operations several times to avoid denial of service attacks.
-One thing that could be done more is to reduce the Gas costs of overpriced opcodes.
+3. Reduce Gas Costs for Specific Opcodes and Precompiles - Historically, we have increased the Gas cost of certain underpriced operations several times to avoid denial of service attacks.
+One thing that could be done more is to reduce the Gas cost of overpriced opcodes.
 For example, addition is much cheaper than multiplication, but currently the ADD and MUL opcodes have the same cost.
-We can reduce the cost of ADD and even make simpler opcodes like PUSH even cheaper.
+We can reduce the cost of ADD and even make simpler opcodes like PUSH cheaper.
 EOF is more optimized in this regard overall.

 4. EVM-MAX and SIMD: EVM-MAX is a proposal to allow more efficient native large number analog math as a separate module of the EVM.
 Unless intentionally exported, the values calculated by EVM-MAX calculations can only be accessed by other EVM-MAX opcodes.
 This allows for more space to store these values in an optimized format.
 SIMD (single instruction multiple data) is a proposal to allow the same instruction to be executed efficiently on arrays of values.
 Together, the two can create a powerful co-processor next to the EVM that can be used to implement cryptographic operations more efficiently.
-This is particularly useful for privacy protocols and L2 guard systems, so it will help with both L1 and L2 scaling.
+This is particularly useful for privacy protocols and L2 protection systems, so it will help with both L1 and L2 scaling.

 These improvements will be discussed in more detail in future Splurge articles.